JT-Banks/Java-Skill-Building/README.md

 Other methods have the same format, so please replicate similar methods.

 ### _This repo consists primarily of coding challenges taken from CodingBat, but may include other challenges from similar websites in the future._
-_In Progress - Currently working on comment every method with specific exercise instructions so that desired output can be tested, and verified._
+_In Progress - Currently working on commenting every method with specific exercise instructions so that desired output can be tested, and verified._